kasrababaei/swift-notes/Swift.md

 used from `@inlinable` code without exposing it as part of the module's source interface<sup>[*](https://github.com/swiftlang/swift-evolution/blob/main/proposals/0193-cross-module-inlining-and-specialization.md#introduction)</sup>.

+`@usableFromInline` exposes the symbol, but not the implementation.
+So it can be called, but can’t itself be inlined.
+The closest analogue in C to `@usableFromInline` is a non-`static` function that is not declared in a framework's header file.
+External clients cannot see it directly, but they can call it if they provide a local `extern` declaration.

 ### @_transparent

 Marks a function to be "macro-like", i.e., it is guaranteed to be